IngridCBarbosa/compiler/README.md

   [Compilers:Principles, Techniques, and Tools](https://www.amazon.com/Compilers-Principles-Techniques-Tools-2nd/dp/0321486811)

  ## How to run

-  ###To run in the terminal:
+   ## To run in the terminal:
-    1.In the src folder, go to each .java and delete all packages;
+   1. In the src folder, go to each .java and delete all packages;
-    2.after deleting the packages, open the terminal in the src folder;
+   2. after deleting the packages, open the terminal in the src folder;
-    3.run the commands.
+   3. run the commands.
-       >javac Main.java
+       > javac Main.java
+        java Main file.txt (programing language file)

+   ## To run in te IDE:
+   1. Put the name of the txt file in place of args[0].
+      > Parser parser = new Parser(args[0]);

-       java Main file.txt (programing language file) If you have generated a _3-address language program_, then the compiler is working.
+ If you have generated a _3-address language program_, then the compiler is working.

  **Note**: Do not forget, that you must have a txt file that is the program, in the programming language for the project.